TN 59 (02-13)

 Users who have questions or need help with web-related issues or problems must direct all questions about TWN to their local administrator.
 This is usually the manager or supervisor in the user’s office.
 If the administrator is unable to resolve the problem, then the administrator must contact his or her RC to resolve any issues.

 IMPORTANT: Before requesting information from TWN, you must:

-obtain the wage earner’s signed authorization using an SSA-8510 (Authorization for the Social Security Administration to Obtain Personal Information).
+obtain the wage earner’s authorization using the APIA screen or a signed SSA-8510 (Authorization for the Social Security Administration to Obtain Personal Information).
 For the SSA-8510 instructions, see SI 00601.100D.
+See MS MSSICS 008.027 for more information on the APIA screen.
 However, if you have a currently signed SSA-821-BK (Work Activity Report—Employee) from the wage earner (within 12 months), then you do not need an additional signed authorization;

 fax the SSA-8510 or SSA-821-BK into the Non-Disability Repository (NDRED) or the Certified Electronic Folder (CEF), as appropriate; and

 destroy the paper SSA-8510 or SSA-821-BK.

 The Office of Quality Performance (OQP) should load the SSA-8510 or SSA-821-BK into the Electronic Quality Assurance System (eQA) or retain a paper copy for non-electronic cases.

 NOTE: In the agreement between SSA and TWN, SSA agreed that the FO manager obtains the wage earner’s authorization before requesting wage data from TWN.
 SSA must retain an electronic copy (or paper copy for non-electronic cases) of the authorization in the event TWN conducts an audit.

 4. How to request Internet express wage verifications from TWN